overhide/pay2my.app/README.md

 ##### Back-End

-Most demos run their feature-flows via our  [/demo-back-end](/demo-back-end): when a user clicks a feature, the back-end is interrogated to complete the feature flow.
+Most of the above demos run their feature-flows via our  [/demo-back-end](/demo-back-end): when a user clicks a feature, the back-end is interrogated to complete the feature flow.

 Note that the back-end verifies authentication and authorization as per credentials provided and monies paid on a ledger of choice.